English as a Second Language (ESL)

 On Campus in Glen Ellyn

-English as a Second Language (ESL) instruction is a free educational opportunity for adult community members, 17 years of age or older, whose primary language is other than English.
-ESL classes improve a student's English skills in the areas of conversation, listening/speaking, reading and writing for the purpose of community participation, employment or to further educational opportunities.
+English Language Acquisition (ELA) instruction is a free educational opportunity for adult community members, 17 years of age or older, whose primary language is other than English.
+ELA classes improve a student's English skills in the areas of conversation, listening/speaking, reading and writing for the purpose of community participation, employment or to further educational opportunities.

 There are seven course levels, beginning through high-intermediate.
 Classes meet four to 10 hours per week at more than 25 locations throughout the district during the morning, afternoon and evening.

-Did you know that you can complete an ESL class in just 8 weeks?
-ESL Express allows students to move through the ESL levels at an accelerated pace.
-Classes meet four days per week and are available in Bensenville and Glen Ellyn.
+Did you know that you can complete an ELA class in just 8 weeks?
+Students can move through ELA levels at an accelerated pace with classes that meet four days per week.
+(Available in Bensenville and Glen Ellyn)

 All students must take a placement test and attend a short orientation/intake session prior to registration.
 Placement testing, orientation and registration take approximately three hours.
 Children are not allowed in the testing room so please plan ahead.